William Harvey Gibson: Civil War General, Commander of the Union Army's 49th Ohio Volunteer Infantry

 On July 25, 1861, Gibson had a large recruiting poster printed:

 Gibson entered service July 31, 1861, and by August 31 was named Colonel of the Forty-Ninth Regiment, Ohio Volunteer Infantry.
 Gibson was the 49th Ohio Infantry's commanding officer throughout the U.S. Civil War.
 In August and September 1861, he organized and trained the 49th Ohio Infantry at Camp Noble, near his home in Tiffin, Ohio.
-With Gibson in command, the regiment was mustered for three years and fought at 42 Civil War battles including: the Battle of Shiloh, the Siege of Corinth, the Battle of Stone River, the Tullahoma Campaign, the Battle of Chickamauga, the Battle of Missionary Ridge, the Atlanta Campaign, the Battle of Resaca, the Battle of Kennesaw Mountain, the Siege of Atlanta, the Battle of Jonesboro, the Second Battle of Franklin, and the Battle of Nashville.
+With Gibson in command, the regiment was mustered for three years and fought at 42 Civil War battles including: the Battle of Shiloh, the Siege of Corinth, the Battle of Stones River, the Tullahoma Campaign, the Battle of Chickamauga, the Battle of Missionary Ridge, the Atlanta campaign, the Battle of Resaca, the Battle of Kennesaw Mountain, the Siege of Atlanta, the Battle of Jonesboro, the Second Battle of Franklin, and the Battle of Nashville.

 Gibson was known amongst his soldiers for his leadership, his positive speeches, and willingness to personally command in battle.
 At the Battle of Shiloh he had three horses shot from under him and was wounded by bayonet.
 Gibson was mustered out September 5, 1864, and brevetted Brigadier General March 13, 1865.

 Whitelaw Reid summarized Gibson's service in the American Civil War thusly:

 In his home town of Tiffin, Ohio Gibson is commemorated for his leadership during the U.S. Civil with a bronze statue known as the William Harvey Gibson Monument, located on the grounds of the Seneca County Courthouse.
 Funding for this statue came from state funds and also from donations made by his soldiers.